 Sherman, founded in 1848, hasn't stayed in the past.
 Located in Grayson County, on the north edge of the Dallas-Fort Worth Metroplex, Sherman is a growing city of 45,000 and the hub of the new “Silicon Prairie.”
 The world-class business environment has attracted over $35 billion in manufacturing investment and 4,500 jobs in 2021/2022, with Texas Instruments and GlobalWafers both announcing new wafer fabrication facilities.
-Sherman’s well-established, diverse manufacturing base supports an educated workforce and fosters investment in business innovation.
+Sherman’s well-established, diverse manufacturing base supports an educated workforce, welcomes entrepreneurs, and fosters investment in business innovation.
 An abundance of natural resources and array of cultural activities nurture community life and work.
+We're here

 A community that makes you feel at home